WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 latency they introduce.

-Information like requesting a new intra codec frame for video often needs to come from the controller and can be sent over the signaling and controll layer.
+Information like requesting a new intra codec frame for video often needs to come from the controller and can be sent over the signalling and controll layer.

 ## Message Key Agreement